niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 3. It should be separated by underscores and no space is allowed between the `key and value`

+Install Environment variable dependency:
+`npm install dotenv`

+### Middleware Function -

+Used to perform the side effects as well to do the required verification.

+A middleware function takes 3 parameters ->
+And finishes the cycle by either adding some data or sending a response.

+- `req` - Express request object

+- `res` - Express response object

+- `next` - If the middleware function is executed successfully then please guide your server to move to the next code by calling `next()`

 ## 3. Backend Development and APIs

 ## 4. Claim Your Certifications!